wercker-labs/wercker-blog/source/posts/2013-08-27-Deploying-your-PHP-application-to-fortrabbit.md

 ---
 title: Deploying your PHP application to fortrabbit
-date: 2013-08-28
+date: 2013-08-27
 tags: deployment, golang, AppEngine
 author: Pieter Joost van de Sande
 gravatarhash: 5864d682bb0da7bedf31601e4e3172e7
-published: false
 ---

 <h4 class="subheader">
-Today we got a support ticket from a user that wants to deploy his PHP application to [fortrabbit](http://fortrabbit.com/ "fortrabbit homepage"), a PHP as a service provider.
-To help this customer I decided to create a small sample app and try to deploy it to fortrabbit.
+Today we received a support ticket from a customer that wants to deploy his PHP application to <a href="http://fortrabbit.com/">fortrabbit</a>, a PHP as a service provider.
+In order to help this customer I decided to create a small sample app and try to deploy it to fortrabbit.
 This blogpost describes the steps I took.
 I will give you a short summery right away: It was very easy!
 </h4>

 READMORE